Vineeta Singh: Entertainment

 Singh is one of the major investors/judges on the business reality show Shark Tank India.
-As part of her appearance on the show, she aims to inspire entrepreneurship in general and support female entrepreneurs.

-In 2022, Singh along with the other Shark Tank India judges appeared as a VIP contestant in Kaun Banega Crorepati, the Indian version of Who Wants to Be a Millionaire.
+In 2022, Singh along with the other Shark Tank India judges appeared as a VIP contestant in Kaun Banega Crorepati, the Hindi version of Who Wants to Be a Millionaire?.
 She also appeared as a guest on The Kapil Sharma Show together with other Shark Tank India judges in the same year.